Mathnerd314/stroscot/docs/Commentary/Tools.rst

 Language server
 ---------------

 VSCode comes with an extensive protocol for language integration, LSP.
 Other IDEs do support LSP to some extent, but generally not fully and you have to install plugins.
 There's a `specification <https://microsoft.github.io/language-server-protocol/specification>`__.
-As an overview, an LSP server will provide:
+As an overview, an LSP server can provide:

 * syntax highlighting
 * tooltips